 - Minimal Low tolerance for risk.
 Always prefer options that eliminate risk or have a low level of residual risk.
-Safety/security is the key consideration. - Cautious Prefer safer options, smaller scale commitments and lower levels of residual risk.
-Will accept lower returns for greater security. - 3.
-Open Willing to consider a wide range of options if there is a demonstrated benefit for the risk involved. - 4.
-Adventurous Willing to consider all options and try new things.
-A preference for innovation and entrepreneurship.
+Safety/security is the key consideration. - 2.
+Cautious Prefer safer options, smaller scale commitments and lower levels of residual risk.
+Will accept lower returns for greater security.